martinosorb/herding-spikes/onlineDetection/Readme.md

 Note this implementation is currently only compatible with the old .brw file format used by 3Brain to store Biocam4096 recordings with Brainwave 2.0.

-A generic version with a python interface is under development, preliminary code can be found in [Albert Puente's repository](https://github.com/albertpuente/herding-spikes/tree/detection-cpp/onlineDetection).
+A generic version with a python interface is under development.
+To use this code, switch to the [detection-cpp branch](detection-cpp).
+It was developed by [Albert Puente](https://github.com/albertpuente).

 ## Installation and use